cmutoh/test/parent/child.md

 # infoScoop Documents

 infoscoop-documents is a documentation project for [infoScoop][infoscoop-github-project].
+For more information, please visit [infoScoop OpenSource][infoscoop-oss-website] website.

 ## Contributing
 This documentation will be improved by your help.
 Anyone can contribute with a pull request.
 If you find any better way or untranslated parts, please submit your proposal as pull request.
 Your cooperation would be greatly appreciated!